zadahmed/g6-technical-test/README.md

 ## Summary

-The Cabinet Office are running a pulse survey to understand staff wellbeing.
+The Cabinet Office are running a staff survey to understand staff wellbeing.
 Cabinet Office employees will be asked to complete this survey.

 - Personal staff details (for example name, email) will not be submitted with their survey responses (session ID will be stored to distinguish participants)
-- The survey Collect info on team and location, in addition to answers to wellbeing questions
+- The survey collects info on team and location, in addition to answers to wellbeing questions
 - Separately to survey responses, staff can enter feedback and their email if they wish to discuss issues more

 This is a Django app with a SQLite database.